williamsjoehenry/williamsjoehenry.github.io/_posts/2017-07-15-ajive-package.markdown

 categories: software, AJIVE
 ---

 I just released R and Python implementations of [Angle based Joint and Individual Variation Explained](https://arxiv.org/abs/1704.02060) (AJIVE).
 I recently started working on AJIVE for my thesis and releasing an open source package is one of my goals for my PhD.
-For the code see github:
+For the code see:

 - [**ajive**](https://github.com/idc9/r_jive) (R)
 - [**jive**](https://github.com/idc9/py_jive) (Python)